![]() |

 A poster from 1901 announcing an important tournament in Belœil, Belgium.

-caused swearing and fighting.
-Counsel and Church authorities were
+the taverns), the game often caused swearing and fighting.
+Counsel and

-The Church authorities tried to control the game by incorporating
+the game.
+The church authorities tried to control the game by

-diminished.
-Crosseurs organised themselves in crosse societies, as they
+organised themselves in crosse societies, as they were previously

-centuries contagious diseases like gangrene and the plague broke out
+contagious diseases like gangrene and the plague broke out regularly.
+Many

-to eat, to sing and to play.
+other, dance, eat, sing and play games.
 Crosseurs played around the chapel and

 used the door of the chapel as the final target.